 So why write the policies down?
 Clear policies help us operate consistently and fairly.
 Committing to policies in writing increases the chance that we have thought through contingencies.
 Plus, with a written and distributed document, we then have something concrete to point to to show that we are operating consistently and fairly.

 Try your hardest to suppress your exasperation with their ignorance of your syllabus.
 When I look out at a sea of undergraduates with their computers open in week 9 of the term, I start class by politely (even cheerfully, if I can) reminding them, “You don’t need your computers today, so go ahead and put those away.”

 Recalling how little I read every agreement (e.g., EULAs for apps you download) that comes my way helps me summon my patience and do my impersonation of a cordial person.

-The secret to happiness: low expectations (see the third letter at that link).
+The well-known secret to happiness: low expectations.
 Don’t judge your teaching success on whether the students have read the syllabus!